AbhishekPawar-1904/ServiceSathi-Motor-Service-Reminder-App/README.md

 # ServiceSathi: Motor Service Reminder App

 ## 📌 Overview
-**ServiceSathi** is a Motor Service Reminder application designed to help vehicle owners, garages, and administrators efficiently manage vehicle service schedules, work logs, and reminders.
+**ServiceSathi** is a comprehensive **Motor Service Reminder application** built to streamline the process of managing vehicle maintenance and service schedules.
+It bridges the gap between **vehicle owners**, **garages**, and **administrators** by providing a centralized platform for service tracking, work log management, and timely reminders.

+With ServiceSathi, garages can efficiently log work details, track upcoming and overdue services, and maintain customer records.
+Vehicle owners can view their service history, receive reminders for upcoming maintenance, and ensure their vehicles remain in optimal condition.
+Administrators can manage registered garages, monitor service activities, and assist with vehicle-related queries.

-The system supports three roles: **Admin**, **Garage**, and **Vehicle Owner**, each with dedicated functionalities.
+The system supports three distinct roles, each with specific features:
+- **Admin**: Manage garages and oversee vehicle data.
+- **Garage**: Add vehicles, log services, and track due dates.
+- **Vehicle Owner**: Access service history and receive timely reminders.

+By automating reminders and providing a structured work log system, **ServiceSathi** reduces manual follow-ups, improves customer satisfaction, and ensures that vehicle maintenance is never overlooked.

 ---